 Another option is where you’re not preselling your course, but you spent the last month or two creating it.
 Now you want to give it a try with your first batch of clients.
 So you offer them more coaching or more one-on-one time with you and you get feedback, as you launch.

-Version 2.0 is even better than the first version because you saw exactly where your clients had issues and you fixed it.
+Version 2.0 is even better than the first version because you saw exactly where your clients had issues and you fixed them.
 You release this version on evergreen later on and offer less coaching.

 There are a lot of ways this can work.
 Just get clear on what you’re planning to do.

 There are dozens of different strategies for gaining traffic, but in reality, there are only two main types; free and paid.
 I’ll go through each of them here and give you a summary.
-You can learn more about the Traffic to Courses program.

 In most cases, you pay by the visitor with paid traffic.